agaric/biblio-zotero/README.txt

 CREATE YOUR FIRST ZOTERO-FEED NODE:
 1. Go to: <yoursite>/node/add/zotero-feed
 2. Name your feed, preferably, use the same name as your zotero library.
-3. Specify if it is to pull from a zotero group or from a personal library.
+3. Specify if it is to pull from a zotero group or from a personal library (user).
 4. If your zotero group or library is private, then you need to create an api key for yourself: https://www.zotero.org/settings/keys and then paste the value of the key into the api key field of your feed settings.